magento/pwa-studio/packages/pwa-devdocs/src/venia-pwa-concept/design/category-page/index.md

 This design specification is still in development.
 If have any feedback or would like to join the PWA conversation, please join our [Slack][] channel.

-## Layout

-See the [interactive mockup] for a preview of the homepage layout.

 ## Page states

 The category page handles the following [Page][] states: